-We have trial samples for home evaluation of the HRS effect.
-Usually a kit consisting of 4 Nimbus Assemblies and a arrangements and a Damping Plate of choice.
+We can send out trial sample packs for home evaluation of the HRS effect.
+Usually a kit consisting of 4 Nimbus Assemblies and a Damping Plate suitable for the component.
 We can help recommend the best package for your particular trial.
 No obligation to purchase.
 All we ask is that, if no sale results, our delivery costs are covered.

 Discounts available for mail order purchases of more than £600 in one order.
 Please phone for details.

 For information on the ADL or the new ADH Record Weight, please look under the Vinyl Replay section of our website.
 Prices: ADL £265, ADH £495

 HRS have developed a thicker DPX Damping Plate which has more than twice the thickness of aircraft grade aluminium.The damping polymer remains the same as in the DPII range.
 This is more than twice the mass and many more times the stiffness of the standard DPII plates.
 Mainly for use with thicker plate chassis but can be very beneficial with almost any electronic component.
 The difference in sound by using the DPX version is much more than would be suggested with the price difference.
 An extremely audible upgrade and good value for the price point

 DPX-05545 Small (4.5" x 5.5"; 114 x 140 mm) £225

 DPX-09545 Medium (4.5" x 9.5"; 114 x 241 mm) £315

 DPX-14545 Large (4.5" x 14.5"; 114 x 368 mm) £380